issueapp/spring/issues/spring/data/story-one.md

     category: recipe
     title: PassionFruit Cheesecake with Caramelised Pineapple

-    cover_url: assets/story-one/p1-1.jpeg
+    cover_url: assets/story-one/1.jpg
-    thumb_url: assets/story-one/p1-1.jpeg
+    thumb_url: assets/story-one/1.jpg

     layout:
-      type: two-column
+      type: three-column
-      image_style: background
+      image_style: cover
       content_align: center
-      content_valign: middle
+      # content_valign: middle

 ---

-When the weather warms up I crave for a lighter and refreshing dessert.
+Being born and raised in Malaysia, I will always have a soft spot for tropical fruits.
+Melbourne has had a sunny start to Spring, which has made me reminisce of summer in Orange.

+Personally, I am up for a tropical themed cheesecake at any occasion and season.
+But when the weather gets warmer I crave for a lighter and refreshing dessert.
+I love how the tang from passionfruit and pineapple mellows the richness of the cheesecake which makes an ideal dessert to cool off a warm backyard barbecue meal.
+Furthermore, I love the colors they bring to the cheesecake, coupled with a drizzling of maple syrup, it feels like this cheesecake has been sun-kissed!

 It took me a while to discover how to use almond meal to make a crust.
 Seriously, it is so delicious and totally fits with my fuss free theme.
-Plus It's gluten free!
 I love the added nuttiness almond meal crust brings.
-Enjoy this sweet, tart and summery dessert!
+In fact it is so delicious that I think I can eat the crust on its own!
+I also love the convenience of not having to process biscuits, which makes the cheesecake gluten free, which also means that more people can enjoy this sweet, tart and summery dessert!